rahultiwari91/shopify-java-sdk/README.md

 # Shopify Java SDK
-Shopify Java SDK for Orders and Gift Cards
+Shopify Java SDK for Orders and Gift Cards.

+Generate the JAR from this repository the include it in your project libs folder.
+Now, follow the below steps to use the generated Jar in your project:

 ## Property File Configuration
 The following properties will be used to create the Shopify API Context: